-Commodities Were Mixed:
+Commodities Were Higher:

-Brent crude rose half a percent a new 5-month high.
-Copper bounced half a percent.
-Palladium bounced a percent, and platinum fell half a percent to a new 2-month low.
-Silver bounced a freckle.
-The CCI equal-weighted commodity index ETF (GCC) fell a freckle.
+Brent crude rose half a percent.
+Copper rose over a percent.
+Palladium rose a percent, and platinum bounced just under a percent.
+Silver bounced back from yesterday’s beating by a hair.
+The CCI equal-weighted commodity index ETF (GCC) rose a touch.

 Gold Stocks Bounced:

-The Dollar Was Mixed vs. Other Paper:
+The Dollar Was Weaker vs. Other Paper: